RadkoSS/RadCars/README.md

 - **User Profiles:** Create listings, auctions, and save your favorites.
 - **Areas Separation:** Admins have full control over all Auctions and Listings.
 - **Web API:** Enhancing the user experience with dynamic data updates.
+- **Responsive and dynamic design:** Real time updates on pages that need to stay up to date.
-- **Real-world Data:** Seeded car makes and models and also all cities of Bulgaria.
+- **Real-world Data:** Seeded car makes and models and also all cities of Bulgaria to the database.

 ## Details about some features